 Co-creating Health System Innovation with People Who Use Drugs in Central Edmonton

-Study Lead: Ginetta Salvalaggio & Renee McBeth
+Study Lead: Ginetta Salvalaggio (Principal Investigator) & Renee McBeth (Co-Principal Investigator)

 Funding Support: Canadian Institutes of Health Research (CIHR)